 3. Board game tournament

 Dust off the Uno, Risk, or whatever mix of old favourites or new board game boxes you’ve got lying around.
+Many board games can also double as fun money games for kids to help teach basic money concepts.
 Determine parameters in advance, like how many games in a row you’ll play, what constitutes winning, and whether you’ll whittle down to the finals round-robin-style.
 Sore loser behaviour means they’re in charge of refilling everyone’s drinks and snacks!